+'''

-''' In earlier versions of gnuplot, some terminal types used the values from 'set size' to control also the size of the output canvas; others did not.
-Almost all terminals now follow the following convention: '''
+In earlier versions of gnuplot, some terminal types used the values from 'set size' to control also the size of the output canvas; others did not.
+Almost all terminals now follow the following convention:

+'''

-set term $\langle \text{terminal_type} \rangle$ size $\langle XX \rangle$, $\langle YY \rangle$ controls the size of the output file, or canvas.
+set term <terminal\type> size <XX>, <YY> controls the size of the output file, or canvas.
 Please see individual terminal documentation for allowed values of the size parameters.
 By default, the plot will fill this canvas.

-set size $\langle XX \rangle$, $\langle YY \rangle$ scales the plot itself relative to the size of the canvas.
+set size <XX>, <YY> scales the plot itself relative to the size of the canvas.
 Scale values less than 1 will cause the plot to not fill the entire canvas.
 Scale values larger than 1 will cause only a portion of the plot to fit on the canvas.
 Please be aware that setting scale values larger than 1 may cause problems on some terminal types.

-ratio causes gnuplot to try to create a graph with an aspect ratio of $\langle r \rangle$ (the ratio of the y-axis length to the x-axis length) within the portion of the plot specified by $\langle xscale \rangle$ and $\langle yscale \rangle$.
+ratio causes gnuplot to try to create a graph with an aspect ratio of <r> (the ratio of the y-axis length to the x-axis length) within the portion of the plot specified by <xscale> and <yscale>.

 The meaning of a negative value for $\langle r \rangle$ is different.
-If $\langle r \rangle = -1$, gnuplot tries to set the scales so that the unit has the same length on both the x and y axes.
-This is equivalent to set view equal xy.
-See set view equal (p.
-170).
-If $\langle r \rangle = -2$, the unit on y has twice the length of the unit on x, and so on.
+If $\langle r \rangle$ =-1, gnuplot tries to set the scales so that the unit has the same length on both the x and y axes.
+This is the 2D equivalent to the 3D command set view equal xy.
+If $\langle r \rangle$ =-2, the unit on y has twice the length of the unit on x, and so on.